-The Assisted Activation workflow can be used to allow fingerprint authentication to be retried - if a fingerprint match still cannot be achieved, the operator can override the need for fingerprint verification.
+The Assisted Activation operation can be used to allow fingerprint authentication to be retried - if a fingerprint match still cannot be achieved, the operator can override the need for fingerprint verification.

-In situations where the identity of the cardholder needs to be proven before carrying out an operation on their behalf, such as activating a card, the Authenticate Person operation can be used to record how the cardholder was identified.
-This operation allows details of the identity documents (approved for use for identification in FIPS 201-2) to be recorded and stored as part of the MyID audit records for future reference.
+In situations where the identity of the cardholder needs to be proven before carrying out an operation on their behalf, such as activating a card, the Authenticate Person workflow can be used to record how the cardholder was identified.
+This operation allows details of the identity documents (approved for use for identification in FIPS 201-3) to be recorded and stored as part of the MyID audit records for future reference.
 Details of the authentication can be viewed in the Audit History tab of the cardholder's user account record in MyID.
+See the Authenticating a person section in the MyID Operator Client guide.

-2.3 PIV card reissuance
+3.3 PIV card reissuance